Engineering

 Civil Engineer Salary Overview

-The Civil Engineer is a sought-after profession in the United States with a median annual salary of $89,940.
-Compensation typically ranges from $57,600 for entry-level positions to $133,400 for experienced professionals in high-demand markets.
+The Civil Engineer is one of the most important roles in the Engineering sector of the US economy in 2026.
+With a median annual salary of $89,940, compensation for this position ranges from $57,600 at the entry level to $133,400 for highly experienced professionals in top-paying markets.

 Salary Range: The typical Civil Engineer in the US earns between $57,600 and $133,400 per year, with a median of $89,940.